 For example, certain types of cancers are incredibly hard to detect.
 Lung and skin cancer often go undiagnosed until it is too late.
 However, using more advanced blood tests, doctor’s will be able to detect New Robotic System Aims to Destroy Brain Tumorsearly signals for specific types of cancer.
 Advances in radiotherapy will help shape the beam and direct it more precisely on the patient’s cancer cells.
 This allows for a stronger dosage of radiation.
 40% of all cancer patients in remission have undergone radiation.
 By increasing the possible dosage in a more direct delivery system, the number of patients cured with radiation can increase.

-According to Professor Peter Johnson, Cancer Research UK’s chief clinician, the current odds of surviving cancer are 50/50.
-Over the last 40 years, the odds were 25% survival rate.
-In the next 20 years, the odd surviving cancer can hopefully increase to 75% with new treatments.
+According to Professor Peter Johnson, Cancer Research UK’s chief clinician, the current odds of surviving cancer for 10 or more years in the United Kingdom are 50/50.
+The survival rate 40 years ago was 25%.
+Over the next 20 years, these odds can hopefully increase to 75% with new treatments.